Geek Dashboard

 sudo nano /etc/apt/sources.list

 12. The editor will show you some pre-written lines.
-Now copy the following text, and paste it in the editor.
+Now copy the text from this Gist, and paste it into the editor.

 Note: In the sixth line of the above code, replace USERNAME with your actual username.